 The Council is responsible for planning for sustainable housing and employment growth across Rother District.
 The overall scale and distribution of growth is set by its Local Plan Core Strategy.
 To ensure its policies are up-to-date and effective, the Council undertakes ongoing assessments and monitoring of them, with particular focus on housing supply.

 The Housing Land Supply position statement identifies the supply of dwellings at sites with planning permission and allocations and shows the extent to which existing plans fulfil the requirement to maintain a rolling five year supply of deliverable land in accordance with the National Planning Policy Framework (NPPF).

 The Housing Delivery Test (HDT) has been introduced by the Government as a monitoring tool to demonstrate whether LPAs are building enough homes to meet their housing need.
 The HDT compares the number of new homes delivered over the previous three years with the authority’s housing requirement.
 The result of the HDT will be used to determine the buffer to apply in housing land supply position statements and whether the presumption in favour of sustainable development should apply.

 In January 2021 the Government published the HDT results for the 2020 Measurement.
 Against a requirement of 1,035 dwellings over the last three years, Rother delivered 670 net dwellings with a result of 65%.
-Consequently the Council is required to produce an Action Plan in response to the latest HDT result, as well as including a 20% buffer in its housing land supply position statement.
-The Action Plan (published in August 2020) responding to the February 2019 result of 70% is set out below.
-This Action Plan will be updated in the second half of 2021 to reflect the most recent HDT results.
+Consequently the Council is required to produce an Action Plan in response to the latest HDT result, as well as including a 20% buffer in its housing land supply position statement and applying the NPPFs presumption in favour of sustainable development.
+The Action Plan responding to the 2020 measurement set out below.

 Employment Land Supply Monitoring